Welcome to our Boston blog

 New England Aquarium

 Home to over 20,000 aquatic life, the New England Aquarium is one of the world’s first modern aquariums.
 The doors opened in 1969 and have been a staple in Boston ever since.
 This is the perfect location for a field trip.
 The endless amounts of species to see, the Simons IMAX theater, and the New England Aquarium whale watch.
-This is a perfect field trip for all ages, the assignments you give the students may just get a little harder, but it’s a great way for students to see what they are learning about besides pictures in a textbook.
+This is a perfect Boston school trip activity for all ages, the assignments you give the students may just get a little harder, but it’s a great way for students to see what they are learning about besides pictures in a textbook.

 These are just our top places to see on a Boston school trip.
 But Boston has never-ending things to do and a long list of attractions that are enjoyable and educational.
 Even just visiting Boston and experiencing the history on the old and narrow streets is reason enough to visit New England.